 He’d been lying on the road, his nose full of summer, the pads of his paws soaking in the warmth of the tarmac.
 Then his sensitive ears had detected a new sound.
 Something distant, metallic, rushing unevenly.
 It came closer.
 He felt no fear, he could be away in a split second.
-Then round the bend came something he’d not seen before.
-In an instant the feline brain scanned countless past impressions for a match.
+Then, around the bend came something he’d not seen before.
+In an instant, the feline brain scanned countless past impressions for a match.
 Understanding now, his eyes narrowed, focusing intently on his prey.

-OK calm down!
-It was probably an escaped pet, likely quite tame.
+OK, calm down!
+It was probably just an escaped pet, likely quite tame.
 Better go and get that damned cornet from the music shop!
 Feeling rather queasy, I decided to give the church visit a miss.

 “Hello Sir, can I help you?”
 The rotund, effeminate face of the Thaxby Music Shop owner confronted me.

 “Yes, I’ve come to collect my stepson’s cornet,” I said.